sebastiansauer/hpstr-jekyll-theme/_posts/2017-07-04-effsize_utest.md

   )
 ```

-Now transform the runtime to ranks.
+Now transform the run time to ranks.

 ```r